seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 *Ahaṁ anantena ñāṇena anantaṁ lokaṁ jānaṁ passaṁ viharāmi*.[^fn763] "I dwell knowing and seeing an infinite world with an infinite knowledge."

-"But then there is this teacher *Nigaṇṭha Nāthaputta* who also has similar claims to omniscience, but declares: *Ahaṁ antavantena ñāṇena antavantaṁ lokaṁ jānaṁ passaṁ viharāmi*.
+"But then there is this teacher *Nigaṇṭha Nāṭaputta* who also has similar claims to omniscience, but declares: *Ahaṁ antavantena ñāṇena antavantaṁ lokaṁ jānaṁ passaṁ viharāmi*.
 "I dwell knowing and seeing a finite world with a finite knowledge."

 Then the two Brahmins ask the Buddha which of these two teachers claiming omniscience in such contradictory terms is correct.
 But the Buddha's reply was: *Alaṁ brāhmaṇā, tiṭṭhat' etaṁ \...
 Dhammaṁ vo desissāmi*, "enough, brahmins, let that question be \...
 I shall preach to you the Dhamma."